earnestaddae/earnestaddae.github.io/README.md

 We strongly believe that nobody can tell their story best than the person who has first hand experience of what it feels to be diagnosed of cancer.

-Living with cancer is physically, emotionally, spiritually, and financially exhasuting.
+Living with cancer is physically, emotionally, spiritually, and financially exhausting.
 Therefore, with such a platform like Frikanda, cancer patients can ease their burden via fundraisers, blogging and personalized services.

 Frikanda is GoFundMe meets Substack, except for cancer patients.
 We are solving a problem that is obvious to everyone, but with a different pair of eyes.